 Our workforce development approach is demand-driven, focusing on private sector employment opportunities and market-led entrepreneurship.
 Our programming includes workforce needs assessments to ensure the unemployed are equipped with the skills needed to meet real workforce opportunities; technical skills training, literacy and numeracy education, life skills building, business management training; and curriculum development, placement services capacity building, and facilitation of private sector linkages for workforce development providers.

-Global Communities leverages its strength in community development to engage the government, the private sector and civil society to define joint economic priorities and design targeted interventions that lead to a more vibrant local economic environment.
+Leveraging our strong community relationships, we engage the government, the private sector and civil society in defining local economic development priorities and designing targeted interventions that lead to more vibrant local economies and broad-based economic growth.

 Global Communities has been a leading force in the cooperative development movement starting with the U.S. cooperative housing movement in 1952, when the organization was called the Cooperative Housing Foundation.
 Global Communities has since expanded its expertise, programs, and geographic scope to provide individuals and communities around the world with the necessary tools to improve their lives.
 Global Communities is a member of the Overseas Cooperative Development Council (OCDC).
 Read more about Global Communities' cooperative development work here.

 We currently implement economic development programs in Colombia, the Democratic Republic of Congo, Ethiopia, India, Jordan, Lebanon, Liberia, Mongolia, Montenegro, Rwanda, South Sudan, the West Bank and Gaza and Yemen.